corp-extractor v0.7.0

 URL and PDF Support

-The document pipeline can fetch and process content from URLs:
+The document pipeline can fetch and process content from URLs and local PDF files:

 from statement_extractor.document import DocumentPipeline